Metrological/eslint-config-maf/README.md

 - [ ] own rules;
   - provide shortcut urls to MAF docs for rule explainations
   - in separate repo so maf extends two others
-  - typeOf - but only in maf repo -> so that extends this default config
+  - typeOf
   - don't extend/overwrite/append to MAF namespace/components
   - (un)subscribe - but only in maf repo -> so that extends this default config
+  - check for unnesecary adding of components to view.elements or view.controls
   - geen maf scope functies in function die in global scope is gedefineerd, e.g. zonder var/ als statement